09 Nov Stop stress: 6 easy self-care tips that take less than 10 minutes

 If you have never meditated, go to this easy three minute meditation (which I easily found by googling “three minute meditation”) and see what you think.
 One thing I noticed, is that a daily practice of at least 5 minutes per day gave me benefits throughout my entire day.

-If you are just not a meditator, there are still ways to give your mind a rest.
+If you are just not a meditator, no worries!
+There are still ways to give your mind a rest.
 You can tap into your imagination.

 How can you do it?
 Take a moment to shift your mind for just a moment from ruminating on the problems of the day.
-Take yourself to a place where you know you can create positive and calm feelings.
+Instead, travel to a place where you know you can create positive and calm feelings.
 Practice deep breathing while you do it and maybe close your eyes.

 Where could you go?
 Take yourself on vacation to a place you have been (or want to go to) and immerse yourself in that lovely place.
-Or take a moment to go back to a favorite memory where you remember loving and embracing live.
-While you are visualizing, fully imagine being in that place or that memory.
+Time travel back in time and visit a favorite memory.
 Experience it as if you were there yourself.

 You will notice your stress and anxiety melting because you are allowing your mind for just a moment to take a break.

 Step away from your computer and your phone and take a walk.
-Even better, take a brisk walk.
+Stand up and take a loop around your office.
+Even better, take a brisk walk outside.
 There are tons of great benefits associated with walking.
 You will improve your mood, spark creativity, lose weight, tone your legs, and lower your risk of chronic disease.